gauripaudeln/mock-api/README.md

 #Mock api

-To run the api server run below commands
+To run the api server run the below command

 node index.js